 Information Technology (IT) Project Management

-In as few as six months and for less than $7,000 for full-time students, you can earn your Pre-Bachelor's online IT Project Management Certificate and help expand your career potential.5 Complete your Certificate when it’s convenient for you thanks to fully online curriculum and eight start dates a year.
-Plus, you’ll feel prepared to sit for the CAPM (PMI Certified Associate in Project Management), an industry IT project management certification exam that employers are looking for.4
+In as few as six months and for less than $7,500 for full-time students, you can earn your Pre-Bachelor's online IT Project Management Certificate and help expand your career potential.5 Start your Certificate when it’s convenient for you thanks to fully online curriculum and eight start dates a year.
+Plus, you’ll feel prepared to sit for the CAPM® (PMI Certified Associate in Project Management), an industry IT project management certification exam that employers are looking for.4

-The single panel infographic displays how Rasmussen College's IT program credentials stack together.
+The single panel infographic displays how Rasmussen University's IT program credentials stack together.
 The title of the graphic is, "Information Technology Management Laddering".
-At the bottom of the stack is the IT Support Certificate, followed by IT Associate's degree, IT Project Management Certificate (highlighted in blue) and, at the top, the IT Management Bachelor's degree.
+At the bottom of the stack is the IT Support Certificate, followed by IT Associate's degree, IT Project Management Certificate (highlighted in green) and, at the top, the IT Management Bachelor's degree.

 Specialized IT Education to Fill Skills Gaps

-Rasmussen College has been educating Technology students for two decades—we continuously review and update our curriculum to fit the needs of the industry.
+Rasmussen University has been educating Technology students for two decades—we continuously review and update our curriculum to fit the needs of the industry.
 You’ll learn from instructors who are accomplished professionals in business and project management to give you the best of both IT and business worlds.
-IT Project Management certification training from Rasmussen College can help you advance your expertise in Microsoft® while simultaneously enhancing your skills as a leader.3 Assistant IT manager, junior project manager, IT supervisor, IT analyst and IT support specialist are just a few of the specialized careers you can pursue with our IT Project Management Certificate.
+IT Project Management certification training from Rasmussen University can help you advance your expertise in Microsoft® while simultaneously enhancing your skills as a leader.3

 Take me to: